Ruins of Adventure

 Damage is subtracted from a character’s (or creature’s) hit points.
 Should one of the player characters hit an ogre in the side of the head for 8 points of damage, those 8 points are subtracted from the ogre’s total hit points.
 The damage isn’t applied to the head, or divided among different areas of the body.
 Hit point loss is cumulative until a character dies or has a chance to heal his wounds.

 When a character hits a monster, or vice versa, damage is suffered by the victim.
 The amount of damage depends on the weapon or method of attack.
 Each time a hit is scored, the appropriate dice are rolled and the damage is subtracted from the current hit points of the target.
 Sometimes damage is listed as a die range along with a bonus of +1 or more.
-This bonus may be due to high Strength, magical weapons, or the sheer ferocity of the creature’s attack.
+This bonus may be due to high Muscle, magical weapons, or the sheer ferocity of the creature’s attack.
 The bonus is added to whatever number comes up on the die roll, assuring that some minimum amount of damage is caused.
 Likewise, penalties can also be applied, but no successful attack can result in less than 1 point of damage.

 Sometimes an attack has both a die roll and a damage multiplier.
 The number rolled on the dice is multiplied by the multiplier to determine how much damage is inflicted.
 This occurs mainly in backstabbing attempts or critical hits.
 In cases where damage is multiplied, only the base damage caused by the weapon is multiplied.
-Bonuses due to Strength or magic are not multiplied; they are added after the rolled damage is multiplied.
+Bonuses due to Muscle or magic are not multiplied; they are added after the rolled damage is multiplied.

 Getting hit by weapons or monsters isn’t the only way a character can get hurt.
 Indeed, the world is full of dangers for poor, hapless player characters, dangers the DM can occasionally spring on them with glee.